Our recruitment process is now closed

 Neil Abdy, who grew up in the mining community of South Yorkshire and whose father was a miner, was one of the team of volunteers who took part in a special preview at CAST Theatre in Doncaster in 2018.
 He said of his experience:

 “Being given the opportunity to be part of this excellent work was unbelievable... everyone made us feel special and the friendship and camaraderie was excellent.
 I have a new spring in my step.
 If you have the opportunity to take part, definitely give it a go.
 It’s one of the best experiences you will ever have working with this wonderful team!”

 Gary Clarke Company welcomes applications from all races, religions, backgrounds, sexualities and anyone who identifies as a man.

-For any enquiries or to register your interest e-mail or call:
+For any enquiries or to register your interest e-mail:

-For more information, download the Pit Men Singers Call Out.
+For more information, download the Pit Men Singers Call Out by clicking here.